Homemade Buffalo Sauce

 Substitutions & Variations

-• Take the heat to the next level by adding some cayenne pepper or red pepper flakes into the mix.
+- Take the heat to the next level by adding some cayenne pepper, red pepper or jalapeno pepper flakes into the mix.

-• If you don't have Worcestershire sauce, feel free to skip it or just add a dash of your favorite BBQ sauce instead.
+- If you don't have Worcestershire sauce, feel free to skip it or just add a dash of your favorite BBQ sauce (I love using my homemade BBQ sauce) instead.

 How to Make Homemade Buffalo Sauce